-I’m sure many of you have become aware of an issue that occurred during joint testing of our aluminum Hemi connecting rods for a certain engine builder with a strong presence on YouTube.
+I’m sure many of you have become aware of an issue that occurred during joint testing of our aluminum Hemi connecting rods for Steve Morris Engines (SME), which at the same time, has a strong presence on social media platforms.
 Here are my thoughts on this matter.

 Without going into all of the thought processes that led up to these conclusions, I have three theories on what made these rods let go.
 Follow...

 THEORY #1: We don’t think this is a material defect, a bad batch of alloy, a design flaw, or even user error…but rather the particular alloy used in Steve’s build was simply subjected to its limits.
 Steve’s wagon makes an incredible amount of steam…and NO ONE has pushed our rods THAT hard in all the 10 years of me making them…ever.

 THEORY #2: It very well could have been one rod let go by a stress-induced fracture…then took out all the other good rods with it.
 I seriously doubt all 8 rods let go on their own.
 Folks, at the speed those parts are swinging around inside there (not to mention the pressures), a BB dropped into the mix will take out parts just as easily.
 You have to bear in mind, that motors at this level are practically grenade-pin-pulled suicide machines, to begin with.

 THEORY #3: The rod ratio in the Wagon’s engine was so severe (at 1.5) that the rods just couldn’t take that sort of angle in his application.
 Plain and simple.
 FWIW, I never liked stroked motors in drag racing...but that’s me.
 It might also be you.
 This theory alone encompasses both theories one and two.